Audition and application details for EU, EEA and International students

 There are no other academic requirements for entry to the FD/BA (Hons) Ballet and Contemporary Course course.
 Entry is via a two stage audition process.

-Deadline to receive overseas applications is 1 April 2022.
-The closing date for overseas first stage digital auditions is 5 April 2022.
+Deadline to receive overseas applications is 4 March 2024.
+The closing date for overseas digital auditions is 11 March 2024.

 Rambert School holds a Student sponsor license and is registered with UK Visas and Immigration.

 All EU/EEA/Swiss students are required to apply for a visa to study in the UK unless you have Settled or Pre-settled status.
-Student need to complete an application, pay an application fee (£348 for students), and have a current passport or other valid travel document.
+Students need to complete an application, pay an application fee (£363 for students applying from outside the UK and £490 to extend or switch to a student visa from inside the UK – subject to relevant increases), and have a current passport or other valid travel document.
 You will be able to apply for a Student visa up to six months before you course starts.

 If you require assistance or would like further information about the visa application process, please contact our Head of Admissions Judy Bowden

-Please note to be eligible for a Student visa, you will need to score 70 points.
+Please note to be eligible for a Student visa, there are three point types that need to be met.
 Points are non-tradeable which means you will need to meet all the requirements.
 There are 3 point types that need to be met (study, financial & English language).
 Please see the government guidance for full information.

 Students are required to prove their level of English before the School can raise a CAS (Confirmation of Acceptance for Studies), which is required for your visa application.
 Students who do not hold a valid English Language certificate (they are valid for 2 years) should enrol on to a Home Office approved programme at their earliest convenience: Guidance on Applying for UK Visa Approved language Tests